 February 10, 2017 — CNN reports that key elements of the dossier prepared by former MI6 Agent Christopher Steele have been confirmed to them by top US intelligence officials.

 February 12, 2017 — Carter Page sends an 8-page footnoted letter to Voting Rights Section of the Civil Rights Division of the US Department of Justice requesting an “urgent review” into the “severe election fraud in the form of disinformation, suppression of dissent, hate crimes and other extensive abuses led by members of Mrs. Hillary Clinton’s campaign and their political allies last year.”

 February 13, 2017 — General Michael Flynn resigns as National Security Advisor.

 - Wall Street Journal reports that US intelligence agents have routinely withheld from Trump “sources and methods that the intelligence agencies use to collect information,” due to the “deep mistrust” of Trump and his team over contacts with the Russian government and the animosity Trump has shown towards US intelligence agencies.

 - The Intercept sends an emailed question to Carter Page asking if he would be willing to support Trump using his powers to declassify any government materials that would disclose the content of the intercepted conversations between Page and Russian operatives.
 In response, Page sent The Intercept a copy of his February 12, 2017 letter addressed to the US Department of Justice.

 This is a project in progress.
-Originally published January 16, 2017, it was one of the first timelines outlining Trump’s ties to Russia and remains the most comprehensive.
-It is consistently updated as new information becomes available.
+Originally published January 16, 2017, it was one of the first timelines outlining Trump’s ties to Russia.
 Please share freely and persistently.
 There are no revenue-producing advertisements or click-bait links — my sole and soul interest is to spread the truth until this grave injustice to the fabric of our democracy is rectified.